Geocentrism: Ptolemaic model

-The deferent-and-epicycle model had been used by Greek astronomers for centuries along with the idea of the eccentric (a deferent whose center is slightly away from the Earth), which was even older.
-In the illustration, the center of the deferent is not the Earth but the spot marked X, making it eccentric (from the Greek ἐκ ec- meaning "from" and κέντρον kentron meaning "center"), from which the spot takes its name.
-Unfortunately, the system that was available in Ptolemy's time did not quite match observations, even though it was an improvement over Hipparchus' system.
 Most noticeably the size of a planet's retrograde loop (especially that of Mars) would be smaller, or sometimes larger, than expected, resulting in positional errors of as much as 30 degrees.
 To alleviate the problem, Ptolemy developed the equant.
 The equant was a point near the center of a planet's orbit where, if you were to stand there and watch, the center of the planet's epicycle would always appear to move at uniform speed; all other locations would see non-uniform speed, as on the Earth.
 By using an equant, Ptolemy claimed to keep motion which was uniform and circular, although it departed from the Platonic ideal of uniform circular motion.
 The resultant system, which eventually came to be widely accepted in the west, seems unwieldy to modern astronomers; each planet required an epicycle revolving on a deferent, offset by an equant which was different for each planet.
 It predicted various celestial motions, including the beginning and end of retrograde motion, to within a maximum error of 10 degrees, considerably better than without the equant.

-The model with epicycles is in fact a very good model of an elliptical orbit with low eccentricity.
-The well-known ellipse shape does not appear to a noticeable extent when the eccentricity is less than 5%, but the offset distance of the "center" (in fact the focus occupied by the Sun) is very noticeable even with low eccentricities as possessed by the planets.
+The model with epicycles is in fact a relatively accurate model of an elliptical orbit with low eccentricity.
+The ellipse shape does not appear to a noticeable extent when the eccentricity is less than 5%, but the offset distance of the "center", or the focus occupied by the Sun, is very noticeable even with low eccentricities as possessed by the planets.

-To summarize, Ptolemy conceived a system that was compatible with Aristotelian philosophy and succeeded in tracking actual observations and predicting future movement mostly to within the limits of the next 1,000 years of observations.
-The observed motions and his mechanisms for explaining them include: